bge-barcoding/fasta-cleaner/sliding/README_sliding.md

-# FASTA Cleaner with Human detection and sliding AT ratios
+# FASTA Cleaner with human detection and sliding AT ratios

-This Python script processes FASTA sequence alignments to identify and remove potentially contaminated or divergent sequences.
-It uses two main filtering criteria: similarity to human COX1 sequences (to remove human contamination) and deviation from the consensus AT content to remove sequences with unusual base composition (e.g. Fungi).
+This Python script processes FASTA sequence alignments (e.g. from https://github.com/cmayer/MitoGeneExtractor) to identify and remove potentially contaminated or divergent sequences.
+It uses two main filtering criteria:
+- similarity to human COX1 sequences to remove human contamination
+- deviation from the consensus AT content (in the local region) to remove sequences with unusual base composition (e.g. Fungi).

+This builds on the script with the fixed AT ratio by allowing the consensus AT ratio to change over the length of the sequence.

 ## Features